justinethier/husk-scheme/_posts/2012-02-16-Dynamic-Linking.markdown

 So we took an executable that was orginally over 42 megs, and managed to strip it down all the way to 2 megs.
 Not bad!

-Now, all that said, most of the time static linking works fine, and it is certainly convenient since this is how everything works out-of-the-box.
-But sometimes you just need to know how to work around these types of limitations.
+Now, all that said, most of the time static linking works fine, and is convenient since this is how everything works out-of-the-box.
+But sometimes default behavior is just not good enough.